 1. Nōnahea i whakaaro ai ka puri koe i ngā kīwai o te kete aronui? | When did you know you wanted to work in the arts?

 I was born into a whānau that was heavily involved in te ao Haka, ngā mahi a rēhia a Tanerore, te marae ātea o Tumatauega.
-My koro would drag me off to Te Waka Huia practices where my cousins and I were in total awe, watching our aunties and uncles perform, teach, speak te reo Māori, etc. Not only were they lawyers, journalists, film makers, teachers and public servants, but they were also artists; weavers, carvers, tā moko artists, taonga puoro practitioners, mau rākau tohunga, mātanga reo, healers, waka people, kaikōrero and kaikaranga.
+My koro would drag me off to Te Waka Huia practices where my cousins and I were in total awe, watching our aunties and uncles perform, teach, speak te reo Māori, etc. Not only were they lawyers, journalists, filmmakers, teachers and public servants, but they were also artists; weavers, carvers, tā moko artists, taonga puoro practitioners, mau rākau tohunga, mātanga reo, healers, waka people, kaikōrero and kaikaranga.
 Within the whare of Te Waka Huia, I was exposed to all Ngā Toi Māori artforms and expert practitioners.
-Some of them worked full time as Kaihaka at the Auckland Museum where I spent a lot of time as a kid admiring the art works and imaging what life would have been like for my tīpuna.
+Some of them worked full time as Kaihaka at the Auckland Museum where I spent a lot of time as a kid admiring the art works and imagining what life would have been like for my tīpuna.
 As a kid I had no desire to be an All Black, I wanted to be a Kaihaka for Te Waka Huia, a warrior for my culture who was also a practitioner of the arts.
 Later on in life, I gravitated to Dance and Theatre as I saw parallels from the traditional arts through to the contemporary which was really exciting for me.
 It was all storytelling to me, but being raised in te ao haka always gave me a different perspective to my storytelling.

 2. Ko wai hei kaiarataki māu i te ao toi Māori? | Who do you consider a mentor / role model in the arts?